Career Pathing vs Succession Planning: Understanding The Difference

 Planning for success

-In Succession Planning, HR carries out an evaluation of existing talent and future skills requirements, involving the whole organization.
+In Succession Planning, HR carries out an evaluation of existing talent and future skills requirements with succession planning tools, involving the whole organization.
 Succession planning should not be limited to the C Suite.

 - Business critical roles are identified which require succession planning.